Egidijus Valavičius

 Egidijus Valavičius (born December 23, 1978) is a Lithuanian mixed martial artist from Marijampolė.
 A professional competitor since 2000, he has competed for PRIDE FC, Bellator, RINGS, and K-1.

 Mixed martial arts career

 Early career

 Valavičius made his professional debut in August 2000 in the RINGS promotion.
 He fought for RINGS in his first seven fights ending with a record of 4 wins and 3 losses.
 One of those losses was to future PRIDE Heavyweight champion Fedor Emelianenko.

-For the first 12 years of his career, he fought in Japan and Eastern European countries such as his native Lithuania, Poland, Russia, and Czech Republic.
+For the first 12 years of his career, he fought in Japan and Eastern European countries such as his native Lithuania, Poland, Russia, and the Czech Republic.
 Valavičius made his North American debut in Chicago, Illinois in August 2012.

 Bellator MMA

 Valavičius made his debut with Bellator MMA in February 2014.
 He faced Atanas Djambazov at Bellator 110 and won via knockout due to a knee and punch at 48 seconds in the first round.

 In the summer of 2014, Valavičius was announced as a participant in the Bellator Light Heavyweight Tournament.
 He faced Carlos Eduardo in the opening quarterfinals at Bellator 121 and won via split decision.
 He faced Liam McGeary in the semifinals at Bellator 122 and lost via TKO in the first round.

 Valavičius was released from Bellator in August 2014.